jen013/pdf-editor/README.md

   - Scaling pages
   - Resetting your edits
 - Create and name your new PDF file.
 - Preview the PDF file before saving.
+(Only supported on Windows)

 ## Install and Run

+Currently, this application is only fully supported on Windows.
 Python 3 is required.

 > **Note:** This project was created using Python 3.11.